 Future Fit have a lot of competition from other training providers that offer fast track, low-cost courses which provide you with a qualification quickly, but which don’t provide you with the skills you need for a successful career in personal training.
 We believe in this so strongly that we publish an annual report called ‘Raising the Bar.’
 The report is driven by the opinions of employers and calls for the industry to work together to drive up standards of training and education for fitness professionals.
 Personal trainers then feel they are equipped with the skills they need to work with a demanding client base and as a result, seeks to further professionalise the industry.
 This report is also backed by the Chartered Institute and ukactive, our industry association body.

-What jobs as a personal trainer are there in your industry for young people in 2018?
+What jobs as a personal trainer are there in your industry for young people?